Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## AUTOMATIC SERIALIZATION

-Serializing any Floyd value is a built in mechanism.
+Serializing any Floyd value is a built-in mechanism.
 It is always true-deep.

 **This is very central to Floyd -- values are core and they can easily be passed around, sent as messages, stored in files, copy-pasted from log or debugger into the source code.**